 COMAP's Mathematical Contest in Modeling (MCM) and Interdisciplinary Contest in Modeling (ICM) are international contests for high school students and college undergraduates.
 The contests challenge teams of up to three students to analyze, model, solve, and present solution reports to an open-ended application problem.
 In these contests research, analytics, and applied intelligence are just as important as time management and problem selection.
 Are you and your team up to it?

-Contest teams of up to three students address one of the following two problems choices over the period of the contest weekend.
+Contest teams of up to three students address one of the following six problem choices over the period of the contest weekend.

 The contests provide a challenge to solve a real-world application problem, and get recognition for it on an international stage.
 It's an excellent opportunity to develop your interpersonal skills through teamwork, develop technical writing and communication skills through your written report, feel a sense of accomplishment, and earn an impressive resume credential.
 Students and advisors report that participation and success in MCM/ICM provides an advantage when applying for internships and jobs.